-Above, we looked at the planned change from the perspective of an acting organisation.
-In fact, the organisation is only a construct; that is, an idea that real people have in common and, thus, an organisation exists only in their minds.
-Organisations cannot act, only people can do so in the name of a particular organisation.
-It is clear that bad plans must fail, but why is it that good plans can also fail?
+Organisations cannot act by themselves.
+Only people can do so in the name of a particular organisation.
+It is clear that bad plans result in failure, but why is it that good plans may also fail?
 The answer to this question can be found in human behaviour.
-Normally, a plan is evaluated by its rationality, but it is often realised that there are many different perspectives on rationality.
+Normally, a plan is evaluated by its rationality, but rationality itself has many different perspectives.